bitttttten/oatmilk/README.md

 ## useOatmilk

-oatmilk has a React hook that provides routing utilities and information about the current route.
+oatmilk has a React hook `useOatmilk` that provides routing utilities and information about the current route.

 It returns the interface `oatmilk.IContext` which is: